Virtual College Visits

 5. How do I send my transcripts to colleges?

-- Complete the Transcript Release Form at least two weeks before application deadline and have your parent/guardian sign (if under 18)
+- Complete the Transcript Release Form at least two weeks before the application deadline and have your parent/guardian sign (if under 18)

 6. How do I get college recommendations?